Brent Sutter: Sutter family in hockey

 The Sutter family, originally from Viking, Alberta, Canada, is one of the most famous families in the National Hockey League (NHL).
 Six brothers: Brian, Darryl, Duane, Brent, Rich and Ron, reached the NHL in the 1970s and 80s.
 Four brothers: Brian, Duane, Darryl and Brent have gone on to become coaches and general managers as well.
 A seventh brother named Gary is said by his brothers to have been the best hockey player of all seven boys.
 Rather than making his living as a hockey player, Gary stayed home to work on the family farm, as Rich Sutter remarked on an episode of the Canadian sports show Off the Record.

-Collectively, the six Sutter brothers played over 5000 games and captured six Stanley Cups.
-The second generation of Sutters are beginning to reach the NHL, as Brandon Sutter is now a member of the Vancouver Canucks.
-Brett Sutter who had played 18 games with the Flames' was traded to the Hurricanes on November 17, 2010 and has been called up by the Hurricanes, but is mainly a member of the Charlotte Checkers, the Hurricanes AHL affiliate.
+Collectively, the six Sutter brothers played over 5000 games (including playoffs) and captured six Stanley Cups.
+Three members of the second generation of Sutters have played in the NHL, most notably Brent's son Brandon who played 770 NHL games.

 Sutter and his wife Connie have three children, sons Merrick and Brandon, and daughter Brooke.